Krio69/ParkSathi-Update/README.md

-# 🅿️ ParkSathi - Smart Parking Management System
+# 🅿️ ParkSathi - Make your parking easy

 ParkSathi is a Django-based web application designed to simplify parking management.
 It allows users to view parking availability, manage spots, and integrate geospatial data for smarter urban mobility.